This article describes the available Rules Engine Events.

 This event allows reacting to email communication that bounces off the customer's email server, indicating that the email address no longer exists or they have other issues on their Email server.

-The most typical use case for this is to add a ToDo item for AR Manager to take a look at or schedule a call with a customer to update their contact details.
+The most typical use case for this is to add a task for AR Specialist to take a look at or schedule a call with a customer to update their contact details.

 Another use case is to exclude a customer from workflow to not send them follow-ups until the contact details are updated.